 It’s not just Europe, either: the Indian Supreme Court is debating privacy legislation now, with opponents uttering gems like “Privacy cannot be an absolute right.
 But it is a Fundamental Right.”
 Russia isn’t much better, either, and don’t get us started on China.

 So, what’s a regular guy or girl to do?
 Though there are several routes open to you, the easiest thing you can do is, quite simply, get a VPN.
-We have an article on the best VPN providers, as well as a portal to our VPN reviews (around 15 and counting at the time of this writing).
+We have an article on the best VPN providers (around 15 and counting at the time of this writing).

 Though generally VPNs do cost money, getting one is the best way to stay safe on the Internet and not be spied on by either government agencies or cybercriminals.
 Get one today and many of the issues described above you can easily dodge.